sucharithareddy216/front-end-app/README.md

-# front-end-app
+---
-sample HTML app
+page_type: sample
+name: "HTML App"
+description: "This is a simple HTML web app that you can deploy on AWS."
+languages:
+- javascript
+- html
+- bootstrap
+products:
+- aws
+- ec2
+- git
+---